aams-eam/aqt-stego/README.md

 # steganographyLab

 ## Install python
-In this it is being used python3, to install it, you can execute:
+In this project Python3 is being used.
+To install it, you can execute:
 ```
 sudo apt-get install python3
 ```